STATUTE of the Royal Malta Yacht Club

 - Club House

 9.1 Visitors to the Club House may be introduced by any category of member.
 Visitors’ names shall be entered by the Members introducing them in a book kept at the Club House for that purpose.
 A Member may not introduce the same visitor on more than four days within one calendar year, except as a guest in the club bar, nor may he or she invite more than six guests at any one time except by prior arrangement with the Committee.
-The member shall be responsible for the behavior of his guests.
+The member shall be responsible for the behaviour of his guests.

 9.2 No Member shall use the address of the Club in any advertisement connected with business, or otherwise abuse the privilege of membership by using the Club name and / or its address for business purposes.